 - 669. Suspensions up to and including fifteen (15) days and written warnings shall be processed through an expedited arbitration proceeding.
 By mutual written agreement entered into, before or during Step III of the grievance procedure, the parties may submit other grievances to this expedited arbitration process.
 At least one day each month will be used for these grievances.
-The expedited arbitration shall be before an arbitrator to be mutually selected by the parties who shall serve until the parties mutually agree to remove <a href="https://doi.org/10.20/1 - 670.
+The expedited arbitration shall be before an arbitrator to be mutually selected by the parties who shall serve until the parties mutually agree to remove him/her the arbitrator or for twelve (12) months, whichever comes first.
+Alternatively, at the time of the selection of the arbitrator, either party may request a list of seven (7) appropriately experienced arbitrators from the American Arbitration Association from which the arbitrator will be selected by the method of striking names.
+The parties shall not use briefs.
+Every effort shall be made to have bench decisions followed up by written decisions.
+These decisions will be final and binding, and shall not be used in any other cases except those of the grievant involved.
+Transcription by a certified court reporter shall be taken but shall be transcribed only at the direction of the arbitrator. - 670.
 Each party shall bear its own expenses in connection therewith.
 All fees and expenses of the arbitrator and court reporter and report, if any, shall be borne and paid in full and shared equally by the parties. - 671.
 In the event that an expedited arbitration hearing is canceled resulting in a cancellation fee, the party initiating the request or causing the cancellation shall bear the full cost of the cancellation fee, unless a mutually agreed upon alternative is established.